ronaldbosma/bicep-samples/naming-conventions/naming-convention-azd/README.md

 ## Tests

-The [test](./tests) folder contains a set of tests that validate the naming convention.
-The tests are implemented using theBicep Test Framework.
+The [tests](./tests) folder contains a set of tests that validate the naming convention.
+The tests are implemented using the Bicep Test Framework.

 To execute the tests, navigate to the tests folder and execute the following command: